This post may contain affiliate links. Please read our disclosure policy.

 Frequently Asked Questions

-How do I store leftovers?
+How do I store and reheat leftovers?

-Store any leftovers in an airtight container in the refrigerator for up to 3 days.
-Reheat gently on the stovetop or in the microwave.
+Store cooked bulgogi in an airtight container in the fridge for up to 3 days.
+Reheat in a skillet over medium heat until warmed through.

-Can I make Beef Bulgogi for two?
+Can I make beef bulgogi for two?

 Absolutely!
 Simply double the ingredient amounts to make more.

-How can I make Beef Bulgogi spicier?
+How can I make this recipe spicier?

 Ways To Use Leftover Ingredients